reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 ![](./images/microservices-sketch.svg)

-A service can be built by a small, focused development teams.
+Each service can be built by a small, focused development team.
 Individual services can be deployed without a lot of coordination between teams, which encourages frequent updates.
 A microservice architecture is more complex to build and manage than either N-tier or web-queue-worker.
 It requires a mature development and DevOps culture.
 But done right, this style can lead to higher release velocity, faster innovation, and a more resilient architecture.

 The **[CQRS](./cqrs.md)** (Command and Query Responsibility Segregation) style separates read and write operations into separate models.
 This isolates the parts of the system that update data from the parts that read the data.
 Moreover, reads can be executed against a materialized view that is physically separate from the write database.
 That lets you scale the read and write workloads independently, and optimize the materialized view for queries.